jbasen/Crestron-MyQ/README.md

 # Crestron-MyQ
-This module works the MyQ API to control a garage door operner
+This module works the MyQ API to control a garage door operner.
+Note - the module uses https for communications so it won't run on a Crestron MC3 processor using the latest Crestron databases.
+To run it on an MC3 you need to roll back the databases to a version that still supports https communications.

 Inputs
     Init              - Pulse to initialize communications